AllenCell/stemcellorganellesizescaling/README.md

 # StemCellOrganelleSizeScaling
-Python repository for organelle size scaling analyses and figures of the stem cell variance project, as outlined in the manuscript: “Robust integrated intracellular organization of the human iPS cell: where, how much, and how variable?”. [bioarchive link]
+Python repository for organelle size scaling analyses and figures of the stem cell variance project, as outlined in the manuscript: “Robust integrated intracellular organization of the human iPS cell: where, how much, and how variable?”.

 ---